openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 When the Credential Request is invalid or unauthorized, the Credential Issuer constructs the error response as defined in this section.

-The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:

-`invalid_request`:

-- Credential Request was malformed.
-One or more of the parameters (i.e., `format`, `proof`) are missing or malformed.

-`invalid_token`:
+#### Authorization Errors {#authorization-errors}

+If the Credential Request does not contain an Access Token that enables issuance of a requested Credential, the Credential Endpoint returns an authorization error response such as defined in section 3 of [@!RFC6750].

+#### Credential Request Errors {#credential-request-errors}

+For the errors specific to the payload of the Credential Request such as those caused by `type`, `format`, `proof`, or encryption parameters in the request, the error codes values defined in this section MUST be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].

+If the Wallet is requesting the issuance of a Credential that is not supported by the Credential Endpoint, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the response body:

+* `error`: REQUIRED.
+A key at the top level of a JSON object, the value of which SHOULD be a single ASCII [@!USASCII] error code from the following:
-* Credential Request contains the wrong Access Token or the Access Token is missing.
+  * `invalid_credential_request`: The Credential Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.

-The following additional error codes are specified:

-* `unsupported_credential_type`: Requested credential type is not supported
+  * `unsupported_credential_type`: Requested Credential type is not supported.
-* `unsupported_credential_format`:  Requested credential format is not supported
+  * `unsupported_credential_format`: Requested Credential format is not supported.
-* `invalid_proof`: The `proof` in the Credential Request was invalid, for example:
-  * No key proof was provided (the `proof` field was not present)
-  * The provided key proof was not bound to a nonce provided by the Credential Issuer
+  * `invalid_proof`: The `proof` in the Credential Request is invalid.
+The `proof` field is not present or the provided key proof is invalid or not bound to a nonce provided by the Credential Issuer.
   * `invalid_encryption_parameters`: This error occurs when the encryption parameters in the Credential Request are either invalid or missing.
 In the latter case, it indicates that the Credential Issuer requires the Credential Response to be sent encrypted, but the Credential Request does not contain the necessary encryption parameters.
+* `error_description`: OPTIONAL.
+A key at the top level of a JSON object, whose value MUST be a human-readable ASCII [@!USASCII] text, providing any additional information used to assist the client implementers in understanding the occurred error.
+The values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

+The usage of these parameters takes precedence over the `invalid_request` parameter defined in (#authorization-errors), since they provide more details about the errors.

-This is a non-normative example of a Credential Error Response:
+The following is a non-normative example of a Credential Error Response where an unsupported Credential format was requested:

 ```
 HTTP/1.1 400 Bad Request